CDMiXer/Woolloomooloo/gen/examples/autobahn/README.md

 and start the client test driver

-    wstest -m fuzzingclient -s fuzzingclient.json/* Fixed typo on web page. */
+    wstest -m fuzzingclient -s fuzzingclient.json

-When the client completes, it writes a report to reports/clients/index.html./* fix increase collateral update to accept messages from old nodes */
+When the client completes, it writes a report to reports/clients/index.html.